Lydian mode - lesson 1

 C Lydian and Metal style - backing track lesson.

-Lydian is often used in the heavy metal genre.
-This lesson demonstrates how the C Lydian mode can be used for lead playing over a progression based on the C Lydian as well.
-The diagram below shows the "first position" of the scale.
-There are five different main shapes for a certain scale.
-Lesson instructions is found further down the page.
+The Lydian mode is often used in the heavy metal genre.
+This lesson demonstrates how the C Lydian can be used for lead playing over a progression based on the C Lydian as well.
+The diagram below shows a complete fretboard.

 C Lydian jam track